 Satan has wrought with deceiving power, bringing in a multiplicity of errors that obscure

+the truth.
 Error cannot stand alone, and would soon become extinct if it did not fasten

 itself like a parasite upon the tree of truth.
 Error draws its life from the truth of God.